 - Constant night pain

-Rheumatic conditions/diseases that cause neck pain can include morning stiffness and immobility that gets better as the day progresses.
-If symptoms continue for more than 6 weeks, imaging of the spine could be recommended.
-Especially, for individuals that have had previous neck or spine surgery or if it could be cervical radiculopathy or myelopathy.
+Rheumatic conditions/diseases that cause neck pain include morning stiffness and immobility, which get better as the day progresses.
+Spine imaging could be recommended if symptoms continue for more than six weeks.
+Especially for individuals with previous neck or spine surgery or if it could be cervical radiculopathy or myelopathy.

 There is a wide range of treatment options.
 Surgery is rarely required except for severe cases.
 Returning to normal activities almost right away is one of the most important things to do to prevent the pain from becoming chronic.
 First-line treatments typically begin with: